Improved Extrapolation Methods of Data-driven Background Estimation in High-Energy Physics: Introduction

 To reduce the uncertainties related to background estimation, various data-driven estimation methods could be employed.
-Data-driven methods make use of the data in the ``background'' dominated region to estimate background contribution in the ``signal'' region, where interesting events may be found.
+Data-driven methods make use of the data in the ``background'' dominated control region (CR) to estimate background contributions in the ``signal'' region (SR), where interesting events may be found.
 The method of interpolating using side-bands is a canonical method.
-In analyses involving hadron collision data, we often employ a method of extrapolation, called ``ABCD'' data-driven background methods.
-It should be noted that data driven methods do not exclude the use of simulated data entirely.
-In this letter, We review the main idea behind data-driven methods and then extend on it to find an improvement to the extrapolation method.
+In analyses involving hadron collision data, we often employ a method of extrapolation, called ``ABCD,'' a data-driven background estimation method.
+It should be noted that data-driven methods do not entirely exclude the use of simulated data.
+In this article, we review the main idea behind data-driven methods and then extend it to find an improvement for the extrapolation method.